Qwertyblob/tp/docs/UserGuide.md

 * The `STUDENT_ID` must be currently marked present in `CLASS_NAME`.
 * `DATE` format must be `yyyy-MM-dd`.
 * If `DATE` is not specified, the current date will be unmarked if applicable, otherwise, the student will be unmarked only for the specified day.
+* Cannot unmark a student who is not marked as present for the specified class on the specified day.

 Examples:
 *  `unmark id/S0000001 c/M2a dt/2025-11-11` Unmarks the student with the student ID `S0000001`'s attendance in the class `M2a` on `2025-11-11`.